User permissions required: 'Review and label'

 Like training labels, training entities is the process by which a user teaches the platform which entities apply on a given verbatim using various training modes.

-Like with labels, the ‘Teach’, ’Check’, and ’Missed’ modes are available to help train and improve the performance of entities and can be accessed on the ’Explore’ page using the training dropdown.
+Like with labels, the ‘Teach’, ’Check’, and ’Missed’ modes are available to help train and improve the performance of entities and can be accessed either 1) on the Explore page using the training dropdown, or 2) by following the recommended actions on the Entity tab of the Validation page.

-The following table summarises when to use each entity training mode:
+The following table summarises when the platform recommends each entity training mode:

 Using Teach Entity